addisonElliott/SCIC/README.md

 In simple terms, the synthesize step encompasses figuring out all the gates, flip flops and components that are required and how they should be connected to achieve certain constraints.
 The synthesize step does **not** take into account wiring resistance or capacitance.

 One important component for the synthesis step is the *SCIC.sdc* file, which is a TCL script that specifies constraints for the synthesize tool.
-A detailed explanation of the SDC file can be seen in (TODO: Link here).
+Please see the comments of the SDC file for detailed explanation of the commands ([https://github.com/addisonElliott/SCIC/blob/master/SCIC.sdc](https://github.com/addisonElliott/SCIC/blob/master/SCIC.sdc)).

 The synthesis tool does **a lot** of optimization such as removing unused registers, unused wires and any other unused logic.
 The tool attempts to meet all constraints in the SDC file first and it's next priority is minimizing area.
 An example of this that puzzled us at first was the synthesis of an adder.
 If the clock speed was slow enough then a ripple-carry adder would be used because it minimizes area **and** meets timing constraints.
 However, as the clock speed reaches a certain point, the ripple-carry adder becomes too slow and the synthesizer optimizes to use a carry lookahead adder.